By Bretton Love

 Find the Perfect Location

 It is important to know where the sun and the wind blow around your house.
 Locate where is the sunniest spot in your area and evaluate the best places to plant trees.
 Avoid putting chairs or patios on areas where you put your plants.
 Outdoor garden with partial to full sunlight will allow you to grow a far wider variety of plants than the plant window sill.
 According to landscaping experts from Great Estates Landscaping, lighting can enhance your visitor’s experience and create an ambiance for your garden.
 Also, understand how you’ll water your plant from one area to another.
 Take into consideration your water strategy to know how and what to plant.

 Next comes the fun part, deciding what to plant.
 Start curating your different colorful garden.
 You can start by putting petunias, daylily, and coneflower.
-You can also grow coleus, which has colored leaves, which you can take inside your house as indoor houseplants.
+You can also grow coleus, which has colored leaves, which you can take inside your house as indoor houseplants like the Agoura Hills landscaping and tree experts.
 Start small and begin with a structure that allows you to easily move from the inside of your house to your patio.
 Due to the quarantine, many garden shops have to close to follow community guidelines, but many have turned their store available online that offers curbside pickup or door to door delivery.